Measuring the alignment of financial portfolios with climate scenarios

 Founded in 2012, the 2° Investing Initiative (2DII) is an international, non-profit think tank working to align financial markets and regulations with the Paris Agreement goals.

 Working globally with offices in Paris, New York, Berlin, and London, we coordinate the world’s largest research projects on climate metrics in financial markets.
 In order to ensure our independence and the intellectual integrity of our work, we have a multi-stakeholder governance and funding structure, with representatives from a diverse array of financial institutions, regulators, policymakers, universities, and NGOs.
-We have no commercial service contracts and all of our research models and software are IP-rights free and open-source.

 The tool provided on this website is supported by the UN Principles for Responsible Investment.
 It has received financial support from the European Union’s Life programme under LIFE Action grant No. GIC/FR/00061 PACTA.